 “Vaccines are among the safest and most cost-effective ways to prevent the spread of infectious diseases.”

-Back-to-school has arrived, which means school supply and new clothes shopping, but it’s also the perfect time to make sure your kids have all of their immunizations.
-And, since August is National Immunization Month, we’d like to highlight the importance of vaccines.
+Back-to-school will be upon us before you know it, which means school supplies and new clothes shopping, but it’s also the perfect time to make sure your kids have all of their immunizations.

 Immunizations (also known as vaccinations) aren’t just for kids—we all need to get them to protect us from minor, and sometimes deadly, diseases.
 Ensuring your child has all recommended vaccinations is one of the most important things parents can do.
 Children who are not vaccinated are at an increased risk for disease, which can be spread in the classroom and the community.